 How the Restaurant Revitalization Fund works

-The Restaurant Revitalization Fund is a $25 billion grant program for restaurants and other food service businesses that have been affected by coronavirus outbreak-related shutdowns.
+The Restaurant Revitalization Fund was a $25 billion grant program for restaurants and other food service businesses that have been affected by coronavirus outbreak-related shutdowns.

-You don’t need to have a sit-down establishment to get a Restaurant Revitalization Grant.
-The following types of businesses can qualify for this program:
+You didn’t need to have a sit-down establishment to get an RRF grant.
+The following types of businesses could qualify for this program:

 - Food stands, trucks and carts

 - Bars, saloons, lounges and taverns